 CREATION

-Rooted in my Québécoise identity and feminist values, my artistic practice explores how fashion can serve as a transformative practice.
+Whether through the creation of speculative, process-based prototypes or by curating a group exhibition, my artistic practice explores how fashion can serve as a transformative practice.
 It centers themes of unbecoming, fragmentation, and reconstruction inviting reflection on patriarchy, capitalism, ecological degradation, and other systems of oppression.
-Whether through the creation of speculative, process-based prototypes or by curating a group exhibition, I thrive to engage in poiesis and experimental interventions.

 #